Music-Bot-for-Jitsi/Jimmi/docs/ARCHITECTURE.md

 ### Issue to Project

 We use an [automation pipeline](https://github.com/Music-Bot-for-Jitsi/Jimmi/blob/main/.github/workflows/automate-issue-project.yml) to add each new issue to the organization project board (with status `backlog`).
 This keeps the project board always up to date so that we don't miss any issue.

----

-## Contributions

-During the project some contributions to outside open source projects have been made.
-These contributions are listed below.

-### `deno-swagger-doc` Module

-Fixed old dependency function call.
-[See here](https://github.com/singhcool/deno-swagger-doc/pull/11) for more information.